Ella-Hoeppner/easl/README.md

 ## todo
 ### steps to get to expressive parity with wgsl/glsl
+* special casing around `Texture2D`
+  * right now I've made it so it has a field `inner: T`, because monomorphization needs there to be at least one field, but this is kinda weird
+  * you definitely shouldn't be able to access the `inner` field, and you shouldn't be allowed to construct it
+  * might need this for other types too?
+Maybe have a like `external_only` or `opaque` type that prevents it from being constructed or from having it's fields accessed

 * clean up/simplify type parsing, I've got `Type::from_tynt_tree`, `AbstractType::from_tynt_tree`, and `AbstractType::from_ast` that all seem like they have pretty overlapping functionality, probably don't need all three

 * allow type annotation on binding names in let blocks, e.g. `(let [x: f32 0] ...)` currently crashes because it can't handle the type annotation on `x`